XPMUser/XPMUser.github.io/README.md

 - 1.5.0 | Coming Soon!

-  The was the last version to have the Leaderboards available and to name the Barnacle Cove, 'Pirate Isle'.
+  This was the last version to have the Leaderboards available and to name the Barnacle Cove, 'Pirate Isle'.

 - 1.6.0 | Coming Soon!